Lehsain

-Lehsain (لحصين; also spelled Al-Hussayn and Al Hussain) is an abandoned village in Qatar located in the municipality of Al-Shahaniya.
-The area is enclosed by a dense cluster of trees.
-It is close to Zekreet.
+Lehsain (لحصين; also spelled Al-Hussayn and Al Husain) is an abandoned village in Qatar located in the municipality of Al-Shahaniya.
+The area is characterized by an abundance of gravel, dense clusters of trees, and wild herbs.
+Lehsayn encompasses the architectural ruins of a village and a fort (Qasr Lehsain), a mud depression, and remnants of wells and seasonal agricultural activities.
+The term "Al-Husayn" is a diminutive form of the word for "fort" in Arabic.